-Then we hear Jesus saying: “I am the Alpha and the Omega, the beginning and the ending, says the Lord God, who is and who was and who is to come, the Almighty” (Rev 1:8).
-He repeats this claim in verse 11, saying, “I am Alpha and Omega, the first and the last (KJV)”.
+Then we hear Jesus saying: “I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty” (Rev 1:8 cf Jn 1:1-2).
+He repeats this claim in verse 11, saying, “I am Alpha and Omega, the first and the last” (Rev 1:11, 17).

 After this (Rev 1:12-16), we’re given a description of a being who in appearance is just like the visions of God given to Ezekiel (1:26-28) and Daniel (7:9-10; 10:2-9).
 And this being is Jesus.
-And he again takes to himself the name and attributes of God: “Do not be afraid; I am the first and the last; and the living one.
-I was dead, and see, I am alive for ever and ever; and I have the keys of Death and of Hades” (Rev 1:17-18).
+And he again takes to himself the name and attributes of God: “Fear not; I am the first and the last: I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death” (Rev 1:17-18).

-The Old Testament names of God that Jesus takes to himself are found in Isaiah: “Thus says the LORD the King of Israel, and his Redeemer, the LORD of hosts: I am the first and I am the last; besides me there is no God” (Isa 44:6; see also 48:12-13).
+The Old Testament names of God that Jesus takes to himself are found in Isaiah: “Thus saith the LORD the King of Israel, and his redeemer the LORD of hosts: I am the first, and I am the last; and besides me there is no God” (Isa 44:6; see also 48:12-13).

 The Good Shepherd

-Jesus is the only Mediator between God and humans because he is God: “For there is one God; there is also one mediator between God and humankind, Christ Jesus, himself human, who gave himself a ransom for all – this was testified at the right time” (1 Timothy 2:5).
-Of this man called Jesus who was also God, we’re told, “Without any doubt, the mystery of our religion is great: He [God] was revealed in flesh, vindicated in spirit, seen by angels, proclaimed among the Gentiles, believed in throughout the world, taken up in glory” (1 Tim 3:16).
+Jesus is the only Mediator between God and humans because he is God: “For there is one God, and one mediator between God and men, the man Christ Jesus; Who gave himself a ransom for all, to be testified in due right time” (1 Timothy 2:5).
+Of this man called Jesus who was also God, we’re told, “…without controversy great is the mystery of godliness: God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory” (1 Tim 3:16).